choderalab/klogw/_posts/2016-07-14-how-to-write-a-methods-section.md

   - document software (vendor if applicable) and versions
   - only need to document non default options, but best to make a statement that default options were used unless otherwise specified
   - give credit; cite papers that go along with tools, forcefields, structures (if possible)
-  - explain how error estimates were computed and what they represent (eg standard error of the mean)
+  - explain how error estimates were computed and what they represent (e.g., standard error of the mean)
 * What's the best way to do capture the info you need to write the methods section?
   - automate it: use a script to perform the whole process
     - exact record of what you did that you can turn into text later